AlephVault/unity-soundaround/README.md

 This package is not available in any UPM server.
 You must install it in your project like this:

 1. In Unity, with your project open, open the Package Manager.
-2. Either refer this Github project: https://github.com/AlephVault/unity-soundaround.git or clone it locally and refer it from disk.
+2. Either refer this GitHub project: https://github.com/AlephVault/unity-soundaround.git or clone it locally and refer it from disk.
 3. This package has no dependencies.

 # Usage